How Comedy Works

 David Misch (“Mork & Mindy,” “Saturday Night Live,” “The Muppets Take Manhattan,” “Funny: The Book”) presents a three-hour multimedia seminar which is guaranteed to impart no usable skills.

-Okay, that could be an exaggeration but David’s given the same guarantee at movie studios like Sony, DreamWorks, Lucasfilm and Disney, as well as the Austin Film Festival, Actors Studio, Second City and the Groundlings, Yale, Columbia and Oxford Universities, American Film Institute, Raindance Film Festival (London), Trinity College Dublin, CineStudio Paris, VIEW Cinema Conference (Torino, Italy), University of Malta, University of Sydney, and the Burbank Comedy Festival.
+Okay, that could be an exaggeration but David’s given the same guarantee at movie studios like Sony, DreamWorks, Lucasfilm and Disney, as well as the Austin Film Festival, Actors Studio, Second City and the Groundlings, Yale, Columbia and Oxford Universities, American Film Institute, Raindance Film Festival (London), Trinity College Dublin, VIEW Cinema Conference (Torino, Italy), CineStudio Paris, University of Malta, University of Sydney, and the Burbank Comedy Festival.

 HOW COMEDY WORKS has no direct instruction but is a critical, and serious (though

-of comedy as an art form, which gives actors, writers, directors, produc-
+funny) exploration of comedy as an art form, which gives actors, writers, directors, produc-

 ers and Crafts Service personnel a closeup of comedy’s innards, the idea being that under-